123 Okehampton to Friary

 Today, Okehampton is a terminus again but 100 miles of dismantled railway lie beyond.
 This mileage does not include the Plymouth lines serving the Southern’s former main stations, Devonport and Friary; Callington; and the humble N.D. & C.J.R. between Torrington and Halwill.

 April, 2023: B.R.
-Totems given to the groups campaigning for their lines to be reinstated are displayed on the Up platform.
+Totems given to the groups campaigning for their lines to be reinstated are exhibited on the Up platform.

 All four stations could once have been reached by going in this direction.